-THE VERSES of the Rikveda belong to the oldest literature known to men.
+The verses of the Rikveda belong to the oldest literature known to men.
 The Rikveda is a collection of 1028 hymns (10,500 verses in all).
 The hymns are arranged in ten books of unequal length.
-Many verses don't seem spiritual at first glance, and yet Hindus keep them sacred.
-In fact, the Rikveda is the highest spiritual authority for orthodox Hindus.
+Many sacred verses don't seem spiritual at first glance.
+Yet the Rikveda is the highest spiritual authority for orthodox Hindus.
 Ancient Aryans recited some of these verses (mantras) for prayer and many sorts of sacrifices, in order to get to wordly and more immaterial favours.

-In the light of this and more, there is reason to believe that many verses contain masked information; without which one errs in understanding many essential points.
-Hence, what could be missing is an "Application program" for each verse, or even better, for a bundle or series of verses ad hoc, built on fit decoding keys.
+In the light of this and more, many verses may contain masked information, as Sri Aurobindo tells.
+Without carefully considering how far there could be figurate mentions in a verse we might miss essential points.
+Something that could amount to give advice is an "Application program" for each verse, or a bundle or series of verses, based on suitable decoding keys.

 There is much else to say about the Rigveda.
-The Rigveda (from Sanskrit 'rik', "praise, verse" and veda "knowledge") are Vedic Sanskrit hymns dedicated to devas.
+The Rigveda (from Sanskrit rik, "praise, verse" and veda "knowledge") are Vedic Sanskrit hymns dedicated to devas [gods, goddesses, lit. "shining ones"].
 It is one of the world's oldest religious texts in continued use, and one of the oldest extant texts of any Indo-European language.
 Rigveda seems to have been composed in the North-Western region of the Indian subcontinent somewhere between 1700-1100 BCE, in the early Vedic period.
 The language and the culture the Rigveda is marked by, has similarities to the early Iranian Avesta culture of ca. 2200-1600 BCE.

 The surviving form of the Rigveda is based on an early collection.
 It was later redacted and added to, several centuries after the hymns were composed.
 Exact dates are not established, but they fall within the pre-Buddhist period (500, or rather 400 BCE).
 The redacted text has been handed down in several versions.
 The Rigveda was probably not written down until the 300s to 500s CE.

-The text is organized in 10 books, known as Mandalas, of varying age and length.
+The text is organized in 10 books, known as Mandalas.
+They are of varying age and length.
 Each mandala consists of hymns called suktas (literally, "well recited, eulogy").
 The suktas consist of individual stanzas marked by units of verse (padas, "feet").